SteveUseful/ShopifyExampleDevDoc/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 > **Access Example Code**: View the full [`redis-pod.yaml`](https://github.com/SteveUseful/ShopifyExampleDevDoc/blob/shopify-style-updates/content/en/examples/pods/config/redis-pod.yaml) file in the GitHub repository.

 ### Step 4: Verify the Redis Pod and ConfigMap
-After applying the ConfigMap, verify that both the 'Redis Pod' and the 'ConfigMap' are configured correctly in your Kubernetes cluster.
+After applying, verify that both the `Redis Pod` and the `ConfigMap` are configured correctly in your Kubernetes cluster.

-1. List the 'Redis Pod' and 'ConfigMap':
+1. List the `Redis Pod` and `ConfigMap`:

    **Terminal**
    ```shell